When Django 2 was released, a lot changed in the Django world.

 Second, the book complements the existing docs; it doesn’t just reproduce them in a different format.
 I have removed all the original material from Jacob and Adrian’s book and all the content from the Django documentation.
 There are lots of topics not covered adequately in the docs, which provide ample opportunities for me to create resources that will make you a better Django programmer.
 I have done my best to include them in this book.

 Third, the book takes a more practical approach, with less emphasis on theory and more exploration of working code.
 It’s impossible to put all Django’s functions into a single book, but I have done my best to include the functions, classes and tools you will use regularly.
 With each major function or class, I expand them into functioning code examples.
 Source code is also available for Mastering Django.

-And finally, while I will not be releasing the book as open source, a large part of the book will remain free to access and read on djangobook.com.
-As with the previous book, you can buy PDF, eBook and paperback versions, with all income from sales supporting the project, allowing me to keep the core content ad free and accessible to all.
+And finally, while I will not be releasing the book as open-source, the early chapters will remain free to access and read on djangobook.com.
+As with the previous book, all income from sales support the Django Book project, allowing me to keep the core content ad-free and accessible to all.

 Exciting times ahead! 🙂